Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem: Examples

 \subsection{Example: nonlinearities of degree 2}

-Homogeneous cubic forms ${\mathcal F}\xy$ have been classified in \cite{Date} and \cite{AnnaL1990}.
-In order to apply these classifications we compute in the next result the general form of the vector fields of the form \eqref{eqR2contracting}, with nonlinearities of degree 2, that share the same expression for ${\mathcal F}$: \begin{lemma} Let $Q = (Q_1, Q_2)$ be a homogeneous quadratic vector field on the plane defining \eqref{eqR2contracting}.
-If ${\mathcal F}(x,y)=xQ_2\xy-yQ_1\xy= a_0x^3+ a_1x^2y+a_2xy^2+a_3 y^3$, then there exist $q_1, q_2\in\RR$ such that \eqref{eqR2contracting} becomes:
+As an illustration of our results we obtain all the possible phase portraits for \eqref{eqR2contracting}, when the nonlinearities are quadratic.
+This repeats results presented in Art\'es {\sl et al.}\cite{Artes}, except for the possibility of existence of parabolic sectors discussed in Lemma~\ref{lema:hyperbolicsector}.
+We use the classification of homogeneous cubic forms $\GG \xy$ from \cite{Date} and \cite{AnnaL1990}.
+In order to apply these classifications we compute in the next result the general form of the vector fields of the form \eqref{eqR2contracting} with nonlinearities of degree 2 that share the same expression for $\GG $.
+Its proof is a direct computation. \begin{lemma} Let $Q = (Q_1, Q_2)$ be a homogeneous quadratic vector field on the plane defining \eqref{eqR2contracting}.
+If $\GG (x,y)=xQ_2\xy-yQ_1\xy= a_0x^3+ a_1x^2y+a_2xy^2+a_3 y^3$, then there exist $q_1, q_2\in\RR$ such that \eqref{eqR2contracting} has the form: